Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Predictive Feature Caching for the Molecular Domain

 \section{Predictive Feature Caching for the Molecular Domain}

 Evaluating the time-dependent vector field $v_\theta(x_t,t)$ dominates the inference cost of flow matching.
-The ODE solver has to query $v_\theta$ many times at closely spaced time steps, and each query runs the full backbone on inputs that change smoothly with $t$.
+The ODE solver has to query $v_\theta$ many times at closely spaced time steps, and each query runs the full backbone, i.e. the main neural network that parameterizes $v_\theta$, on inputs that change smoothly with $t$.
 As a result, intermediate activations at each network block evolve along a smooth feature trajectory over time.

-In this work, we investigate \emph{predictive feature caching} as a means to significantly reduce computational overhead at inference time by leveraging smooth feature trajectories during the generation of molecular geometries.
-Instead of recomputing similar features from scratch at every solver step, we store features at selected “checkpoint’’ times.
+In this work, we investigate \emph{predictive feature caching} as a means to significantly reduce inference-time computational overhead by leveraging smooth feature trajectories during the generation of molecular geometries.
+Instead of recomputing similar features from scratch at every solver step, we store features at selected ``checkpoint'' times.
 We then reuse or predict features at nearby times to avoid full forward passes.